Factsheet about dengue

 • Humans are the main amplifying host of the virus.
 In tropical and sub-tropical urban areas, the viruses are maintained in a human/mosquito cycle.

-• Mosquitoes acquire the virus when they feed on a viraemic host, after which (in a susceptible species) the virus infects many tissues, including the salivary glands.
-While it can be a matter of weeks (and many blood meals) to become infective, the mosquitoes are infected for life.
-New infections in humans can occur when saliva that contains virus is injected into a non-immune host during subsequent blood meals.
-The ‘extrinsic incubation period’, the time required for the mosquito to become infective, is about ten days at 27°C.
+• Mosquitoes acquire the virus when they feed on a viraemic host, after which the virus infects many tissues (in a susceptible species), including the salivary glands.
+The ‘extrinsic incubation period’ i.e. the time required for the mosquito to become infective, is about ten days at 27° C.

 • There is some evidence that forest monkeys are involved in a ‘jungle cycle’ with forest mosquitoes serving as vectors in south-eastern Asia and western Africa.
-However, there is no evidence that these viruses are responsible for large epidemics.
+However, there is no evidence to suggest that these viruses are responsible for large epidemics.

 Diagnostics